Capture a moment in time with a Custom Cameo Portrait

 More About the Works on View

 Cameos are carved in relief on stones such as onyx, sardonyx, or agate, and arranged in variegated light- and dark-colored strata, or layers.
 In general, hardstone cameos are more prized than those carved in seashells, which are softer and easier to make.
 Carvers often manipulated the strata so that figures of two or more colors would emerge.
-One atmospheric example in the exhibition is a late-sixteenth-century cameo by Alessandro Masnago.
-Working with a three-inch-high piece of variegated agate, the artist created a pastoral scene of a shepherdess and her flock resting in a moonlit landscape with a city in the background.

-Classical and Renaissance Cameos
+Classical and Renaissance Cameoscameo_lapis_lazuli_medici

 In the Greco-Roman world, the art of cameo carving reached its peak in the first century A.D. under Emperor Augustus.
 The Italian Renaissance ushered in a revival of cameo carving, and the avid collecting of classical as well as contemporary cameos continued well into the nineteenth century.
-Included in the exhibition is a magnificent Renaissance lapis lazuli carving of Cosimo I de’ Medici.
-Based on a portrait-medallion, it was first documented to be in the Medici inventory in 1588.

-Cameo of Emperor Charles V and King Phillip II of Spain
+“Cameo of Emperor Charles V and King Phillip II of Spain”

 Equally illustrious is a 1550 jugate portrait of Charles V and his son Philip II.
 It was carved by the great Milanese sculptor, Leone Leoni (1509–1590), as documented in a letter by the artist to Cardinal Granvella.
 Double Cameo Portrait of Charles V (1500–1558) and his son Philip II (1527–1598) (obverse), 1550.
 Carved by Leone Leoni (Italian, 1509–1590) onto white and red layered agate.